patrickjuchli/basic-ftp/README.md

 `get/set socket`

 Get or set the socket for the control connection.
+When setting a new socket the current one will *not* be closed because you might be just upgrading the control socket.
+All listeners will be removed, though.

 `get/set dataSocket`

 Get or set the socket for the data connection.
+When setting a new socket the current one will be closed and all listeners will be removed.

 `handle(command, handler)`

-Send an FTP command and register a callback to handle all subsequent responses, error and timeout events until the task is rejected or resolved. `command` may be undefined.
+Send an FTP command and register a handler function to handle all subsequent responses and socket events until the task is rejected or resolved. `command` may be undefined.
 This returns a promise that is resolved/rejected when the task given to the handler is resolved/rejected.
-(See example below).
+This is the central method of this library, see the example below for a more detailed explanation.

 `send(command)`